Laser ablation: Medicine

 There are several laser types used in medicine for ablation, including argon, carbon dioxide (CO2), dye, erbium, excimer, Nd:YAG, and others.
 Laser ablation is used in a variety of medical specialties including ophthalmology, general surgery, neurosurgery, ENT, dentistry, oral and maxillofacial surgery, and veterinary.
 Laser scalpels are used for ablation in both hard- and soft-tissue surgeries.
 Some of the most common procedures where laser ablation is used include LASIK, skin resurfacing, cavity preparation, biopsies, and tumor and lesion removal.
+In hard-tissue surgeries, the short pulsed lasers, such as Er:YAG or Nd:YAG, ablate tissue under stress or inertial confinement conditions.
 In soft-tissue surgeries, the CO2 laser beam ablates and cauterizes simultaneously, making it the most practical and most common soft-tissue laser.

 Laser ablation can be used on benign and malignant lesions in various organs, which is called laser-induced interstitial thermotherapy.
 The main applications currently involve the reduction of benign thyroid nodules and destruction of primary and secondary malignant liver lesions.

 Laser ablation is also used to treat chronic venous insufficiency.